Debbie K. Mercer, Dean

 Additional licensure endorsements

-K-State will recommend for licensure those individuals who are already licensed, but who are adding an endorsement leadership license, or specialist license to their license (e.g., reading specialist, administrator, counselor, an additional teaching area, middle-level teaching in selected fields).
+K-State will recommend for licensure those individuals who are already licensed, but who are adding a leadership license, or specialist license to their license (e.g., reading specialist, administrator, counselor, or an additional teaching area).

 All students preparing to be licensed to teach in preschool, elementary, or secondary schools must fully complete the approved teacher education program regardless of which college awards the degree.
 The approved program consists of: general education studies, a major or specialization, and professional education studies.

 The curricula in elementary education and in secondary education fulfill program requirements for teacher licensure in the state of Kansas.
 Both degrees offered through the College of Education are four-year programs.

 The curricula in agricultural education, family and consumer sciences education, early childhood education, and music education fulfill program requirements for teacher licensure in the state of Kansas.